rachidlamouri/testing-platform/packages/open-schema-type-script/README.md

 #### Voictents and the Tabilly

 - A Voictent is an implementation of a "stream"
-- The Engine has a Tabilly which is an index of Voictents by Gipp
+- The Engine has a Tabilly which is an index of Voictents by Gepp

-#### Gipps
+#### Gepps

-- A Gipp allows the Engine to find a Voictent for various needs
+- A Gepp allows the Engine to find a Voictent for various needs
-  - A Quirm contains multiple Gipps and a Hubblepup
+  - A Quirm contains multiple Gepps and a Hubblepup
-  - An Estinant contains a Gipp and a Tropoignant
+  - An Estinant contains a Gepp and a Tropoignant
-- Quirms allow the Engine to add a Hubblepup to multiple Voictents based on the Quirm's Gipps
+- Quirms allow the Engine to add a Hubblepup to multiple Voictents based on the Quirm's Gepps
-- Estinants allow the Engine to feed a Voictent into a Tropoignant based on the Estinant's Gipp
+- Estinants allow the Engine to feed a Voictent into a Tropoignant based on the Estinant's Gepp

 #### Lanbes